camposer/cf/README.md

 $ mvn tomcat7:run
 ```

+NOTES:
-NOTE: mvn install will execute all app tests
+- mvn install will execute all app tests
+- proxy.properties can be used for configuring a corporate proxy settings

 ### For sending trade messages